GenerationSoftware/ERC5164/README.md

 ) external returns (bytes32);
 ```

-- `toChainId`: id of the chain to which you want to dispatch the message
+- `toChainId`: ID of the chain to which you want to dispatch the message
 - `messages`: array of Message that you want to be executed on L2

 ```solidity